dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 ### animation panel

-When selecting an AnimationPlayer node in the Scene Tree, the animation tab (found on the lower panel by default) will open up.
+When selecting an AnimationPlayer node in the Scene Tree, the animation panel (found on the lower panel by default) opens.

 It mainly consits of three parts: